Our Elementary Program

 Unstructured Forest Time

 Aside from being outdoors as much as possible for our core curriculum subjects, and traversing the property throughout the day, students experience 1-1.5 hours each day of unstructured (but not unsupervised!) time in our woods, fields, trails, and creeks.
-Here they build natural shelters, create games, construct dams in the creek, and check in on various habitats of the bugs, insects, birds, and wild animals who reside at Woodson Branch Nature School.
-Some choose quieter independent activities like to reading a book, writing in their journals, or drawing under a tree or umbrella when its raining.
+Here, we have witnessed students building natural shelters, creating games, constructing dams in the creek, and checking in on various habitats of the bugs, insects, birds, and wild animals who reside at Woodson Branch Nature School.
+Some choose quieter independent activities like reading a book, writing in their journals, or drawing under a tree or umbrella when its raining.
 The value and benefits of this daily practice is immeasurable, but evident in the level of creativity and success with projects during focus times.
-Time in nature is a gift that we take very seriously at WBNS!
+Time in nature is a gift that we take very seriously in honoring at WBNS!